Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-2-start.md

 * Add a method to the RestController with a `@GetMapping` annotation and the return type being your POJO and retrieve and return the value from the Repository.
 * Build the project and run it.
 * Navigate to http://localhost:8080 and there should be your first Java/Redis/Spring Data app up and running!
+* Wooohooo!
+You are now a veteran Spring Boot/Spring Data/Redis developer!
+* Take a short break if you want, and then move on to [exercise 3](exercise-3-start.md).